AyushSGO07/AyushSGO07/README.md

 ## About Me

 I am an AI/ML Engineer with a background in design and motion graphics.
-My work lies at the intersection of engineering and creativity—whether it's training predictive models, building Retrieval-Augmented Generation (RAG) pipelines, or crafting compelling visual stories.
+My work lies at the intersection of engineering and creativity-whether it's training predictive models, building Retrieval-Augmented Generation (RAG) pipelines, or crafting compelling visual stories.

 I enjoy developing practical AI systems that solve real problems, prioritizing elegant architecture and seamless user experiences.